Where to stay in Tokyo on a budget? Is that even possible? Yes, it is!

 Budget-friendly accommodation in Tokyo

-Finally the ultimate list of affordable places to stay in Tokyo!
+Finally, the ultimate list of affordable places to stay in Tokyo!

 Haha, maybe not an ultimate, but you know, that’s how all travel bloggers love to refer to their posts and lists.

-Honestly, I hope you find this helpful and will find something to make your Tokyo travel dream come true even on a smaller budget.
+Honestly, I hope you find this helpful and will find something to make your Tokyo travel dream come true, even on a smaller budget.

-I mention the location of the accommodation for each place to help you to choose.
-Tokyo is a huge city with 14 million inhabitants, so if you are planning to visit a certain neighborhood of the city, you can save a lot of time booking your stay in the same area.
+I mention the location of the accommodation for each place to help you choose.
+Tokyo is a huge city with 14 million inhabitants, so if you are planning to visit a certain neighborhood of the city, you can save a lot of time by booking your stay in the same area.

 I book my stays (hotels, hostels, and short-term apartments) via *Booking.com and am also their affiliate partner, so naturally, I use their links here.